Amazon: marketplace guide

 There are three aspects that require special attention when using Amazon:

 - If your default currency is EUR, a currency conversion is needed for Amazon UK as it expects all prices in GBP.
-The same goes for Amazon Mexico and Amazon United States, or any other Amazon with different currencies.
+The same goes for Amazon Mexico and Amazon United States, or any other Amazon with a currency different from EUR.
 This is only needed for the offers, orders are automatically converted to the account's default currency.

 - Amazon supports automatic repricing.
 Make sure to read all documentation on repricing before activating it.
 Repricing is one of the most powerful and complex parts of ChannelEngine, and a solid understanding of it is required to prevent issues.